What is Enterprise Content Management?

 Enterprise content management software helps eliminate time spent searching for information, enabling employees to answer information requests from clients, citizens and auditors immediately.
-More than that, staff have instant access to the information required to make better decisions about issues impacting your organization’s bottom line.
+More than that, staff have instant access to the information required to make better decisions about issues that can your organization’s bottom line.

 4. Automate document-driven processes

-Automation helps organizations eliminate manual tasks—including photocopying, hand delivery and repetitive dragging and dropping—to achieve greater results with fewer resources.
+Automation helps organizations eliminate manual tasks — such as photocopying or even drag-and-dropping digital documents — to achieve greater results with fewer resources.
 Some ECM systems have digital automation features that can:

-For example, purchase orders must be signed, records must be archived and employee vacation requests must be either approved or denied.
-Automation moves these documents through the necessary steps of review and approval, in the order specified.
+Every day, businesses need purchase orders signed, records archived and employee vacation requests approved or denied.
+Automation moves these critical documents through the necessary steps of review and approval, in the order specified.
 The end result is processes that are more cost-efficient, streamlined and error-free.